ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/other.md

 'JSONEachRow');
 ```

 Querying this data requires us to access the request fields as arrays.
-Below we summarize the errors and http methods over a fixed time period.
+Below, we summarize the errors and http methods over a fixed time period.

 ```sql
 SELECT status, request.method[1] as method, count() as c